EanNewton/Awesome-Reading-List/README.md

 * [Everything You Wanted to Know About UDP Sockets but were Afraid to Ask](https://blog.cloudflare.com/everything-you-ever-wanted-to-know-about-udp-sockets-but-were-afraid-to-ask-part-1/)
 * [Fun with IP Address Parsing](https://blog.dave.tf/post/ip-addr-parsing/)
 * [How to Build a Low-Tech Website](https://homebrewserver.club/low-tech-website-howto.html)
+* [Hot to build HTML forms right](https://austingil.com/how-to-build-html-forms-right-semantics/) - A five part series on how to make actually usable and well designed web forms.
 * [How to Tell if a Problem is Caused by DNS](https://jvns.ca/blog/2021/11/04/how-do-you-tell-if-a-problem-is-caused-by-dns/)
+* [HTTP://HTTP://HTTP://@HTTP://HTTP://?HTTP://#HTTP://](https://daniel.haxx.se/blog/2022/09/08/http-http-http-http-http-http-http/) - is a legitamete URL and here's why.
 * [Is It DNS?](https://isitdns.com/)
 * [Mess with DNS](https://messwithdns.net/) - Gives you a subdomain and DNS server to play with it online.
 * [NVIDIA Cumulus and Sonic ethernet OS's](https://www.nvidia.com/en-us/networking/ethernet-switching/)